The first self portraits

 My life has always been marked by a certain human and artistic nomadism that is still naturally reflected in my research.

-The main focus of my photographs has always been the connection between my own self and the place as a psychological and mental space.
+The main focus of my photographs has always been the connection between the human body (my own self) and the place as a psychological and mental space.
 They are reciprocally necessary and complementary to one another.
-The locations of my shootings have always been, both internal and abandoned places.